Home

 WHAT IS YOUR OPTIMUM EXERCISE INTENSITY?

-Studies shows that optimum exercise intensity for fitness improvement is in the range of about 60% to 90% of maximum heart rate.
+Studies show that optimum exercise intensity for fitness improvement is in the range of about40% to 85% of (HRR) heart rate reserve.
 Of course, the fitter you are, the higher the appropriate exercise intensity.
-Untrained individuals begin to improve at about 50% of max heart rate.
+Very deconditioned individuals may begin to improve at about 30%-40% of HRR.

-OKAY, HERE IS ONE OF THOSE ISSUES THAT CALLS FOR SOME SIFTING OF FACTS FROM FICTION, OR AT THE VERY LEAST, POINTING OUT UNRELIABLE DATA.
+***HERE IS AN ISSUE THAT CALLS FOR SOME SIFTING OF FACTS FROM FICTION, OR AT THE VERY LEAST, POINTING OUT UNRELIABLE DATA.***

 Below is the popular Target Heart Rate chart seen in most gyms across America.
-I suggest you use it in conjunction with other ways of measuring intensities too, just to be more safe and closer to accurate.
+I suggest you use it in conjunction with other ways of measuring intensities too, just to be safer and closer to accurate.

 Age Target HR Zone